xeon-protocol/xeon-dapp/README.md

 docker run -p 3000:3000 xeon-dapp-foundry
 ```

-This will start the development server on port 3000 with Foundry installed.
+This will start the development server and prepare Foundry for testing in the CLI.

 ## Local Development